- Brad Weitzel

 During Weitzel’s first season at UF in 2008, the Gators returned to the NCAA Tournament for the first time since the program was the runner-up at the 2005 NCAA College World Series.
 His efforts were instrumental in helping UF improve across the board in hitting, pitching and fielding on its way to a third-place showing in the SEC after preseason projections had the club expected to finish near the bottom of the league.
 In 30 league games, the Gators boasted an SEC-best .305 batting average and also registered the lowest team ERA (4.00).

 Named the Florida Diamond Club Scout of the Year in 1998, 1999 and 2004, Weitzel became a member of the Gator staff in June 2007 after serving as the Florida Area Scout for the Minnesota Twins since 1991.
 Nineteen of his signees have reached the Major Leagues, including A.J.
-Pierzynski of the Texas Rangers and Denard Span of the Washington Nationals.
+Pierzynski of the Boston Red Sox and Denard Span of the Washington Nationals.
 Weitzel was a coach for Minnesota's organization in the Instructional League between 1996 and 2001, coached with the Gulf Coast League Twins in 1996 and was the team's pitching coach in 2000.

 “When we put this staff together, what I wanted to do was have a well-rounded staff,” head coach Kevin O’Sullivan said.
 “Some guys get labeled as a hitting coach or an infielder’s coach.
 In coaching, you use a player’s strengths to put him in the right situation.
 Coaching is no different.”